 When you think of pests, you wanted to protect your fruit trees.
-In the spring, monsoon, and autumn season, papaya fruit farming took place.
+In the spring, monsoon, and autumn seasons, papaya fruit farming took place.
 It takes around four weeks for the papaya to emerge as a fruit.
 At that time birds can do a lot of damage till it ripens.
-There are many ways to protect your papayas from birds’ damage.
+There are many ways to protect your papayas from birds damage.
 Let’s have a keen look at those ways too.

 Fine mesh fruit tree netting

 Fruit tree netting is the most reliable, efficient, and wildlife-friendly way to save your papayas.
 It can stop the entrance of any birds.
 It is easy to install; make a frame over your trees and stretch the net over it or you can drape it over the tress and put some weight at the bottom.
 Fine mesh covers fruits like papayas, as it will keep away the birds and protect them from other animals like squirrels, snakes, etc. Fruit tree netting comes in different varieties to choose the one as per your garden needs.

 Offering other food alternates